 Besides microfilm, there are several types of microform, including microfiche and aperture cards.

-Microfiche is used to store documents on a flat 105 x 145mm film sheet as opposed to a film roll.
+Microfiche stores documents on a flat 105 x 145mm film sheet as opposed to a film roll.

-Because of their size a card can only hold a single microfilm image, making aperture cards only useful to archive unique files like engineering drawings.
+Because of their size, a card can only hold a single microfilm image.
+This makes aperture cards only useful to archive unique files like engineering drawings.

-- An optical scanner is used to capture the microfilm in its raw digital format
+- An optical scanner captures the microfilm in its raw digital format

-- The digital image is outputted in desired format (JPG, PDF, etc.)
+- The digital image is output in the desired format (JPG, PDF, etc.)

-- An automated optical character recognition (OCR) is applied for editing
+- An automatic optical character recognition (OCR) is applied for editing

-- After extracting and converting files, mixed-media shredding is used to ensure the old physical copies are safely disposed and that you remain compliant with all data protection laws.
+- After extracting and converting files, mixed-media shredding ensures the safe disposal of old physical copies and that you remain compliant with all data protection laws.